Ten Tips for International Trade*

 - Get help.
 Experts such as those at your local Small Business Development Center can put your business on the road to international success by helping you with everything from financing to finding trade partners.

-*this article was originally published by the Los Angeles Regional SBDC Network
+*this page has been adapted from an article originally published by the Los Angeles Regional SBDC Network